Coronavirus (COVID-19) Preparedness Information Learn More

 - Your diagnosis, and what it means for your health

 - Your vital statistics, such as your blood pressure, cholesterol and blood sugar levels

-- Your weight, and whether it’s healthy
+- Your weight, and is it healthy

 - How soon you should come back for a follow-up

-You may also receive medical advice from friends, relatives and co-workers.
+You may also receive medical advice from friends, relatives, and co-workers.
 While well-meaning, take this advice with healthy skepticism (unless your friend is a doctor).